You’re one of the most important links in the chain between farmers and the general population.

 It’s a great way to stay abreast of market expectations.

-In other words, if you’re focusing your marketing on trying to move more new tractors, but you notice an uptick in farmers searching for secondhand tractors or tractor tyres, you could adjust your marketing strategy to align with the market.
+In other words, if you’re focusing your marketing on trying to move more new tractors, but you notice an uptick in farmers searching for secondhand tractors or tractor tires, you could adjust your marketing strategy to align with the market.

 Or you could opt for a marketing package that helps you reach more people from a single point.